Every Oreo Cookie Flavor, Ranked

 Other than craft beer in a can, The Bachelorette, and the NFL, there is no greater American invention than the Oreo.
 But every Oreo is not created equal.
 There are actually a ton of flavors, some of which bear little to no resemblance to the original, 110-year-old chocolate cookie your grandparents loved.
 And some that do, because they probably ate Hydrox.

 Which of these Oreo (fun fact: the plural of Oreo is "Oreo") is the best?
-To find out, I tracked down every available flavor currently in stores, including the harder-to-find ones on Target.com and Walmart.com.
+To find out, I tracked down every available flavor currently in stores, including the harder-to-find ones at Target and Walmart.
 No Fudge Cremes though -- we don't consider them a true Oreo, what with all that fudge on top of them.
 Here they are, ranked from good to best.

 22. Chocolate Creme Oreo Thins

 If you’ve never had Oreo Thins before, please know that you barely get any creme in those cookies.
 And because the flavor of the chocolate creme disappears into the flavor of the chocolate cookie, this tastes like a plain chocolate cookie.
 Let me rephrase that: If you put aside the very slight change in texture from the chocolate creme, eating this is like eating an Oreo without any creme in it.
 I’ve unintentionally coined a very sad metaphor for something, but I’m not sure what.

 See: chocolate cookie Mega Stuf, with the added fact that the vanilla creme overpowers the subtle vanilla cookie (aka the Golden cookie, which is how we're referring to it in the rest of this ranking).

 20. Mega Stuf (chocolate cookie)